The Silkie: Chart success

-The Silkie were then scheduled to tour the United States in December 1965 and had even been booked to appear on both The Ed Sullivan Show and American Bandstand, but were unable to obtain the necessary visas and work permits, so their tour was subsequently cancelled.
-They had already released an album, The Silkie Sing the Songs of Bob Dylan, in 1965 and two further singles, "Keys to My Soul" and "Born to Be With You" were also released in 1966, but all three releases failed to make either the UK or the US charts.
-In the autumn of 1966 the original Silkie lineup split when Aylesbury and Cunningham departed.
+The Silkie were then scheduled to tour the United States in December 1965 and had even been booked to appear on both The Ed Sullivan Show and American Bandstand, but were unable to obtain the necessary visas and work permits, so their tour was cancelled.
+They had already released an album, The Silkie Sing the Songs of Bob Dylan, in 1965 and two further singles, "Keys to My Soul" and "Born to Be With You" were also released in 1966, but none of them made either the UK or the US charts.
+In the autumn of 1966 the original Silkie lineup finally split when Aylesbury and Cunningham departed.

 Valediction

-Mike Ramsden and Sylvia Tatler married in January 1966, and they went on to perform as a duo version of The Silkie for a further 35 years, often appearing at their local pub, The Cott Inn at Dartington, Devon sometimes accompanied by their children.
-Ramsden guested as a vocalist on the album Western Flier, alongside the 20-year-old keyboard player Mike Batt, recorded in 1969 by the proto-psychedelic folk band Hapshash and the Coloured Coat.
-Mike received a kidney transplant in 1993, but died aged 60 on 17 January 2004 in Totnes, Devon, after a long battle with kidney disease.
-Sylvia died, aged 73, on 14 July 2018.
-A funeral wake was subsequently held at The Cott Inn to celebrate Mike and Sylvia's music.
+Mike Ramsden and Sylvia Tatler had married in January 1966, and they went on to perform as a duo version of The Silkie for a further 35 years, often appearing at their local pub, The Cott Inn at Dartington, Devon sometimes accompanied by their children.

+Ramsden guested as a vocalist on the 1969 album Western Flier by proto-psychedelic folk band Hapshash and the Coloured Coat, alongside 20-year-old keyboard player Mike Batt.

+Mike received a kidney transplant in 1993, but died at age 60 on 17 January 2004 in Totnes, Devon after a long battle with kidney disease.
+Sylvia died on 14 July 2018 at age 73.
+A funeral wake was held at The Cott Inn to celebrate Mike and Sylvia's music.

+Aylesbury died in 2003 and Cunningham in 1993.